 - Finish your bargello quilt by sandwiching it, quilting it, and binding it.

 It sounds more complicated than it is, but once you purchase a few bargello quilt books or watch several easy online tutorials, the steps will become clear.
-Anyone can sew up a bargello project and make it look like years of quilting experience was involved.
+Anyone can sew up a bargello project and make it look like years of quilting experience were involved.

 Bargello Quilting Made Easy

-The easiest bargello quilt patterns begin with precut strips, or jelly rolls.
+The easiest bargello quilt patterns begin with precut strips or jelly rolls.
 Jelly roll bargello quilts are super simple because the fabric is already in strip form when you purchase it, though you may need to purchase several rolls to finish a full-size quilt.
 All that’s left to do is decide which colors and designs will go where in your project and then sew the strips together accordingly.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.